adnanA01786/PyDictionary/README.md

 PyDictionary is a Dictionary Module for Python 2/3 to get meanings, translations, synonyms and Antonyms of words.
 It uses WordNet for getting meanings, Google for translations, and synonym.com for getting synonyms and antonyms.

-This module uses Python Requests, BeautifulSoup4 and goslate as dependencies
+This module uses Python Requests, BeautifulSoup4 and goslate(removed) as dependencies

+This fork is intended to make the library useable once more and introduce some of the now depreciated functionality.

 ### Installation